mathieu-clement/composerize-unraid/README.md

       ```
       brew install golang npm
-      npm install -g composerize
+      npm install -g composerize # or install only in current directory without -g flag
       pip3 install runlike
       ```

+   or on Debian:

+      ```
+      sudo apt install golang npm pipx
+      sudo npm install -g composerize # or install only in current directory without -g flag and sudo

+      # Run as user that will execute composerize-unraid
+      pipx install runlike
+      pipx ensurepath # if needed, then re-login as prompted
+      ```

-   Ensure the runlike command is available in the path.
+   Ensure the runlike and composerize commands are available in the PATH:

+     ```
+     runlike --help
+     composerize --help
+     ```

 3. Ensure the Unraid host is present in the ~/.ssh/known\_hosts file.
    If not, open a new session `ssh <user>@<host>`, and reply `y` when asked